NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Windows in the Cloud - user guide--DOCID87.md

 -  In the pop-up window, assign a name to the Instance.
-Select a **Flavor** beginning with '**m2**', and ensure it has a 'Root Disk' of 30 GB (look in Flavor Details in the right column of the window; we suggest m2.large or m2.xlarge).
+Select a **Flavor** beginning with '**m2**', and ensure it has a 'Root Disk' of 30 GB (look in Flavor Details in the right column of the window; we suggest m2.large or m2.xlarge depending on how many processing cores and how much memory you need for your work).
   In 'Instance Boot Source', ensure 'Boot from image' is selected.
   Under 'Image Name', select the image that was set up for you by eRSA.